lsst-dm/dmtn-224/index.rst

 -------------

 Gafaelfawr provides a command-line utility to bootstrap a new installation of the token management system by creating the necessary database schema.
-To bootstrap administrative access, this step adds a configured list of usernames to the SQL databsae as admins.
+To bootstrap administrative access, this step adds a configured list of usernames to the SQL database as admins.
 These administrators can then use the API or web interface to add additional administrators.

 Gafaelfawr's configuration may also include a bootstrap token.